 Also, be open to feedback from clients, ask them if there is something they would like to change.
 For example, I had a client share that the striped throw that I had on my chair was “vibrating” on the screen and making her dizzy.
 So I replaced in with a solid color throw and that solved the problem.

 I've had other clients that prefer not to have the camera on.
-I ask that the client confirm that they are in a confidential setting, and then proceed with audio only.
-My clients know that every few sessions I will need to see them either via video therapy, or in person to visually assess as needed.
+I ask that the client confirm that they are in a confidential setting, check their address, and then proceed with audio only.
+My clients know that every few sessions I will need to see them either via video therapy or in person to visually assess as needed.

 Final Tips for Providing Legal, Ethical and HIPAA compliant Teletherapy

-- Update your client's address if they move before the session if possible
+Update your client's address if they move, do this before the session if possible

 And, equally important, remember to make it safe for your clients to move from teletherapy back in to in-person office sessions at any point.
 If that is not possible (because they live too far from your office or you no longer work with clients in person), then let the client know at any point should they prefer working with a therapist in person, you are happy to provide referrals in their area.